Graph-structured tensor optimization for nonlinear density control and mean field games: Convex graph-structured tensor optimization

 \begin{lemma} If Assumption~\ref{ass:primal_feasibility_and_optimality} holds, then there exists a unique optimal solution to problem \eqref{eq:omt_multi_graph_convex_v2}. \end{lemma}

 \begin{proof} See Appendix~\ref{app:proofs}. \end{proof}

-\begin{remark} A necessary condition for Assumption~\ref{ass:primal_feasibility_and_optimality} to hold is that there exist vectors $\mu_t \in \RR_+^{N} \cap \dom(g^{(1)})$, for all $t \in \ccV$, matrices $R_{t_1, t_2} \in \RR_+^{N \times N} \cap \dom(f^{(t_1, t_2)})$, for all $(t_1,t_2) \in \ccE$, and a constant $\gamma \geq 0$ such that
+\begin{remark} A necessary condition for Assumption~\ref{ass:primal_feasibility_and_optimality} to hold is that there exist vectors $\mu_t \in \RR_+^{N} \cap \dom(g_{t})$, for all $t \in \ccV$, matrices $R_{t_1, t_2} \in \RR_+^{N \times N} \cap \dom(f_{t_1, t_2})$, for all $(t_1,t_2) \in \ccE$, and a constant $\gamma \geq 0$ such that

 However, unless the graph $(\ccV, \ccE)$ is a tree, this is not a sufficient condition for the existence of a tensor that fulfills Assumption~\ref{ass:primal_feasibility_and_optimality}.
-The existence of marginals and bimarginals that are consistent with each other does, in general, not guarantee that there exists a tensor that matches the maringals and bimarginals.
+More precisely, the existence of marginals and bimarginals that are consistent with each other does, in general, not guarantee that there exists a tensor that matches the marginals and bimarginals.
 A counterexample can be found in \cite[Rem.~3]{haasler2021multimarginal}. \end{remark}